SystemsApproach/ops/intro.rst

 For example, if you start with the premise that a cloud hosts a set of containers, then your management layer would be responsible for detecting and restarting failed containers.
-On the other hand, if assume containers are resilient (i.e., able to auto-recover), then the management layer would not need to include that functionality (although it probably still needs to detect when the auto-recovery
+On the other hand, if you assume containers are resilient (i.e., able to auto-recover), then the management layer would not need to include that functionality (although it probably still needs to detect when the auto-recovery